pfahlr/arch-install-bash/docs/rtfm.md

 ### University Courses in Security Topics

+You may enjoy learning in this way as well.

 - [Modern Binary Exploitation: CSCI 4968 - Course Materials](https://github.com/RPISEC/MBE)

 - [CS6.858: Computer Systems Security - MIT Opencourseware Full Course Materials and Lecture Videos](https://css.csail.mit.edu/6.858/2020/)

 ### Cybersecurity Conference Archives

-- You may also find something interesting to [watch or listen to on infocon.org](https://infocon.org), and site that provides audio and video archives of cybersecurity conference presentations.
+- Maybe you'll discover something that will fundamentally change the way you think about computer science if you dig around on this site awhile. [watch or listen to on infocon.org](https://infocon.org), and site that provides audio and video archives of cybersecurity conference presentations.

+Now I've given this reason to exist, and I'm no longer compelled to delete it.
+I recall the tinkering and filling in of gaps in my knowledge that this project represented to me at the time of its creation. 🔶️♌️2️⃣0️⃣1️⃣9️⃣🔶️ Even though it is effectively useless, it has sentimental value to me, so I didn't want to delete it and instead I'll make it a collection of random educational resources from this point forward 🔸️♈️2️⃣0️⃣2️⃣5️⃣🔸️

+🧿🪬

+keep moving ▶⏩️

+- ®️ℹ️©️ⓚ 🅿️∫🅰️♓️₤ ♊️

+♾️